CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9E - Solar Eclipses.md

 \Delta &= m\cos(M - E) - p\cos(\psi)
 \end{align} \tag{9.67}
 ```
+Where $\Delta$ must be positive as it is a distance.
 Then, we have:
 ```math
 \gamma = E + \psi \tag{9.68}